 - Collaboration Across Teams: Because data is something that needs to be managed across an entire organization, marketers must ensure information is being shared across departments and teams.

-- Monitor Industry Changes: Keep a close eye on the competition so you can either follow suit, or learn from their mistakes.
+- Monitor Industry Changes: Keep a close eye on the competition so you can either follow suit or learn from their mistakes.
 Like every other area in this industry, data-driven marketing is constantly changing.
 Staying up-to-date on the latest trends will only help with your own brand strategy.

 - Continued Measurement: Data-driven marketing is not a one-size-fits-all solution.
 It should be constantly monitored and adjusted based on the results (successes or failures) that you’re seeing.
-This will help identify which tactics are working and encourage buy-in from organizational leaders.
+This will help identify which strategies and tactics are working and encourage buy-in from organizational leaders.

 Examples of Data-Driven Marketing

 - Retargeting.
 Retargeting is important for all digital marketers.
-If someone has previously purchased from your e-commerce site, or shown significant interest, why not look for them again?
+If someone has previously purchased from your e-commerce site or shown significant interest, why not look for them again?
 Let’s pretend a member of your target audience is a travel enthusiast who recently booked a vacation ski trip in Vermont.
 From this data, you could automatically offer relevant deals on ski lessons, lodging, airfare, and similar vacation ideas that would appeal to that target audience.

 - Dynamic Advertising.
 Use social media to your advantage by creating ads across Facebook, Twitter, and Instagram.
 Connect with your audience by allowing them to sign up and receive more information with just one click.
 By turning your social media outlets into two-way communication channels, you’ve now obtained valuable information that feeds directly into your database.

 - Optimized Paid Search.
-Analyze your preferred customers based on the types of keywords they search for, and consider what the competition is targeting as well.
+Analyze your preferred customers based on the types of keywords they search for and consider what the competition is targeting as well.
 Leverage this data to position yourself at the top of the most relevant search results and drive valuable traffic to your website.

 - Targeted Email Campaigns.
 Is email marketing a part of your existing strategy?
 Take a data-driven approach to email campaigns by grouping together your desired target audiences.
 While this data will allow for automation, you’ll also be able to easily personalize messages to make one-to-one connections with each and every customer.